Sunnyside, Kangaroo Point

 Sunnyside is a heritage-listed detached house at 255 Main Street, Kangaroo Point, Queensland, Australia.
 It was built from c.
 1895 to 1920s.
-It is also known as Dr Wright's House.
-It was added to the Queensland Heritage Register on 28 July 2000.
+It is also known as Dr Wright's House and was added to the Queensland Heritage Register on 28 July 2000.

 History

 Sunnyside was constructed in the mid-1890s, on land owned by Joseph Thompson, a Sydney businessman who held substantial property assets on Kangaroo Point.
 The house functioned as a rental property until acquired by Dr Robert Wright, a Brisbane dentist, in 1920.

-The site was part of a larger parcel of land (3 acres 2 roods 39 perches) acquired in three allotments (1-3) by Thomas Adams, a North Brisbane solicitor, at the first sale of Brisbane suburban allotments at Kangaroo Point held in December 1843.
+The site was part of a larger parcel of land (3 acres 2 roods 39 perches) acquired in three allotments (1–3) by Thomas Adams, a North Brisbane solicitor, at the first sale of Brisbane suburban allotments at Kangaroo Point held in December 1843.
 The purchased blocks were on the western side of Main Street, extending from the road to the Brisbane River.
 Kangaroo Point at this period was emerging not only as Brisbane's first suburb, but also as a rival to South Brisbane, attracting industry (a boiling down works and wool store) and shipping.
 All of the 1843 allotments were located near the wharf reserve, and were offered at a premium upset price of £5 per acre.
 Most had been cleared by 1837 as part of a former convict farm, but suburban allotments 1 and 2 were still covered in brush.

 Adams' land passed to a trustee in March 1846, and in March 1861 two of the subdivisions (suburban allotments 1 and 2 - comprising 2 acres 1 rood 33 perches) were conveyed to Sydney businessman Joseph Thompson.
 Thompson held this and (reputedly) other Kangaroo Point property, until his death in 1902, but did not reside there.
 He developed the eastern half of the site, fronting Main Street, with investment houses, including an 1860s duplex Silverwells and Sunnyside (1890s).
 From mid-1891 Thompson leased the western half of the land, with its river frontages, to the Australasian United Steam Navigation Company (initially held on a 25-year lease).
 The AUSN Co. established their workshops here and erected a wharf on the riverbank, directly opposite their Mary Street wharf, on the city side of the Brisbane River.